 Photo: ca 100 years ago Freisa was Piemonte´s most planted variety

-Interesting aspect is that it is considered a parent of Nebbiolo.
-Its first quote was found in 1517 AD as Fresearum in the customs documents of Pancalieri (with a higher price than Nebbiolo) and documents from 1692 and 1760 prove cultivation of Freisa in various parts of Monferrato.
+Interesting to notice is that Freisa is directly related to Nebbiolo.
+It’s first quote was in 1517 Ad as Fresearum in the customs documents of Pancalieri (with a higher price than Nebbiolo) and documents from 1692 and 1760 prove cultivation of Freisa in various parts of Monferrato.
 The word Freisa or Fresia might origin from the French word fraise (strawberry).
-All this is reason for my hypothesis: as it is generally believed that Nebbiolo has its origins in North Piemonte or Valtellina, it is probable that Freisa too has its origin there.
-So when during Middle Age Nebbiolo was brought south it was together with Freisa.
+All this is reason for my hypothesis: as it is generally believed that Nebbiolo has its origins in North Piemonte or Valtellina, it is probable that Freisa has its origin there too.
+My hypothesis is that during Middle Age Nebbiolo was brought south together with Freisa.
 I presume that they were both first taken to North Monferrato and then to Collina Torinese, Pinerolese, Colli Tortonesi and finally also to the Langhe.
 Just like Nebbiolo it is still planted and present in DOCs like Collina Torinese, Freisa Di Chieri DOC, Pinerolese DOC, Colline Novaresi DOC, Coste della Sesia DOC, Colli Tortonesi DOC, Monferrato DOC and also in Langhe DOC.
-So: both are among Piemonte’s most widely distributed grapes even if Freisa is only present in tiny quantities.
+Both Nebbiolo and Freisa are among Piemonte’s most widely distributed grapes but Freisa only in tiny quantities.

 Photo: Langhe vineyards where Freisa once was introduced together with Nebbiolo

-Most planted is the subvariety Freisa piccolo, the Freisa Grossa (alias Neretta Cuneese) is less interesting for wine production.
+Most planted is subvariety Freisa piccolo (Freisa Grossa alias Neretta Cuneese is less interesting for wine production).
 Its form is cylindrical and it is highly vigorous.
 It thrives well on the marly-chalk soils in the hills of Piemonte.
-Acidity level is medium, a reason why Freisa possesses a good aging potential, and Freisa has abundant tannin potential.
+Acidity level is medium and Freisa has abundant tannin potential reason why Freisa possesses a good aging potential.

 Freisa was popular because it is easy to produce a light frizzy and sweet wine of it and because of its resistance against some diseases and against rot.
 The long tradition of frizzante wines is continued by Freisa di Chieri DOC or Freisa d´Asti frizzante DOC and there is a rare rosé in the area around Ivrea, Canavese rosato DOC.
 As a result tradition has arisen to consider Freisa as only suited for sparkling or frizzante wines.
 To me however, the real interesting wine of Freisa is its still version: it can be a great wine if the producer has worked well.